Table of Contents

 Cardiac Issues

 Walking down the street, regardless of location, it was hard to miss the number of people who smoke cigarettes in Spain.
 Statistically, the percentage is more than 20%, down from 34% in 2000, but still high.
-So why do less people have cardiac issues in Spain when smoking is a significant risk factor?
-It must be that the positive health habits, such as the healthy diet and frequent walking, outweigh the negative.
+So why do fewer people have cardiac issues in Spain when smoking is a significant risk factor?
+It must be that the positive health habits, such as a healthy diet and frequent walking, outweigh the negative.
 I also believe their stress level is lower than ours in the United States.
 The weather is temperate and usually sunny, which makes life easier, especially for people as they age.
-The afternoon siesta is a lovely tradition, and working reasonable hours with a midday break must surely contribute to the lower stress level.
-Overall, Spaniards have one of the lowest mortality rates for heart disease, behind Portugal, the Netherlands, South Korea, France and Japan.
+The afternoon siesta is a lovely tradition, and working reasonable hours with a midday break must surely contribute to a lower stress level.
+Overall, Spaniards have one of the lowest mortality rates for heart disease, behind Portugal, the Netherlands, South Korea, France, and Japan.

 Suicide Rate

-The suicide rate is Spain is much lower than in the United States.
+The suicide rate in Spain is much lower than in the United States.
 My guess is this low rate is due in large part to the sunshine, generally less stressful existence, and the tremendous medical care which includes treatment for mental health.
 Also, the stigma associated with suicide that we have in the U.S. does not seem to be common in Spain.

-In the United States, suicide is the 10th leading cause of death with an average of 123 suicides per day . and the number is rising.
+In the United States, suicide is the 10th leading cause of death with an average of 123 suicides per day. and the number is rising.
 Older adults are disproportionately likely to die by suicide.
 Did you know suicide imposes a cost of $51 billion to the U.S. annually?
 It’s in everyone’s best interest to work to change current attitudes about suicide and provide more and better services in the U.S. for mental health issues.

 We can learn a lot from the Spaniards about staying healthy and living long lives.
 If you can’t live there, the next best thing is to visit!
-Observe their lifestyle habits and try to incorporate them into your own routine.
+Observe their lifestyle habits and try to incorporate them into your routine.
 If you’ve been to Spain, let us know – we’d love to hear from you!